Responding to the Gaza Crisis

 Our Work

 DCA and NCA work in Palestine to support Palestinian communities in Gaza and the West Bank, including East Jerusalem to be economically and socially resilient and active participants in decision making processes affecting their lives.
 This includes advocating for respect for international humanitarian law, human rights and a just peace.
+Since October 7, 2023, DCA/NCA has taken part in the humanitarian response to the war in Gaza.

 About the project